buildingSMART/foundation-API/README.md

 In a CORS scenario, web clients expect the following headers:
 * `Access-Control-Allow-Headers: Authorization, Content-Type, Accept` to allow the `Authorization`, `Content-Type` and `Accept` headers to be used via [XHR requests](https://en.wikipedia.org/wiki/XMLHttpRequest)
 * `Access-Control-Allow-Methods: GET, POST, PUT, OPTIONS` to allow the Http methods the API needs
-* `Access-Control-Allow-Origin: example.com` to allow XHR requests from the `example.com` domain to the BSI API server
+* `Access-Control-Allow-Origin: example.com` to allow XHR requests from the `example.com` domain to the API server

 For example, Asp.Net applications in IIS need the following entries in their `web.config` file. `*` means the server allows any values.